caiorosa-dev/caiorosa-dev/README.md

-# Hi there ✌ I'm Bugado,
+# Hi there ✌ I'm Caio,
-##### A Back-end developer 🌐.
+##### A Full-Stack developer 🌐.
 I like to discover new technologies and practice.
 <p align="center">
 <img src= "https://github-readme-stats.vercel.app/api?username=bug4do&show_icons=true">
 </p>